JAGFx/FormJS/README.md

 You can redirect user after ajax request.
 A message will be added after error title.

-If you want so change this message and delay before redirect see below
+You can change this message and delay before the redirection

 ````javascript
 $( '#yourForm' ).formJS( {